 Repeat this process to find yourself time and time again but knowing who you are is something very valuable.
 Nobody can ever take that away from you.
 Never fear the process.
 Each time you find yourself again, you find new and exciting parts that you didn’t know existed before.

-#1 Reconnect with your roots.
 Go back to square one, where it all began.
 That means something different for everybody.
-For me, it’s my family.
-Specifically, my mom.
 Who or what makes you feel like your truest form of yourself?
-This is usually where your values stem from, which, for a lot of people, means their families as well.
+This is usually where your values stem from, which, for a lot of people, means their family.

 But for others, it could mean God, nature, an old friend, or in their childhood home.
 Whatever it is for you, reconnect with that piece of you.
 [Read: How to get your life back on track after a big change]